Foliar Diseases of Tomato in Greenhouses – Vegetable Crops Hotline

 Foliar Diseases of Tomato in Greenhouses

-This article is a brief review of symptoms of foliar diseases of tomato in greenhouses or high tunnels.
-Remember that foliar diseases of tomato that are observed in greenhouses or high tunnels are different than those found in the field.
+This article is a brief review of the symptoms of foliar diseases of tomatoes in greenhouses or high tunnels.
+Remember that foliar diseases of tomatoes that are observed in greenhouses or high tunnels are different than those found in the field.
 This is because fungal diseases commonly found in the field require leaf moisture from rain or overhead irrigation.
 Below I list three common foliar diseases of tomato often found in greenhouses and discuss symptoms.
 For more information on this subject, see this link.
 Additional information and photos can be found here.
-For information about tomato spotted wilt virus of tomatoes see this link.
+For information about the tomato spotted wilt virus of tomatoes, see this link.

 Gray Mold (Botrytis cinerea) Lesions are often a light brown or gray color (Figure 1).
 One can easily observe the growth of the causal fungus with a 10x hand lens.
 Gray mold may also cause lesions on stems and fruit.
 A fruit lesion is shown here (Figure 2).